cafaro/IDSS/README.md

 The InnoCYPES Data Storage Service

 This software copyright 2025 The University of Salento.
+The software has been developed in the context of the EU InnoCYPES project (https://innocypes.eu).
 Design and implementation:

 Relational Version: Massimo Cafaro, Italo Epicoco and Marco Pulimeno